-The term “systems thinking” became widely popular in the 1990’s due to the very influential book “The Fifth Discipline” by Peter Senge.
-This book is based on a long tradition of research into systems and their behaviour that was started in the 1940’s by Norbert Wiener and continued through Ludwig Bertalanffy and Jay Forrester.
+The term “systems thinking” became widely popular in the 1990s due to the very influential book “The Fifth Discipline” by Peter Senge.
+This book is based on a long tradition of research into systems and their behavior that was started in the 1940s by Norbert Wiener and continued through Ludwig Bertalanffy and Jay Forrester.

-- A specific vocabulary that expresses understanding of systems, such as “reenforcing and balancing feedback loops”, “stock” and “flow”.
+A specific vocabulary that expresses the understanding of systems, such as “reinforcing and balancing feedback loops”, “stock” and “flow”.

-System dynamics is a method devoted to the study of systems, and is thus a tool within the Systems Thinking tool kit.
-It uses simple graphical notations to model systems: Causal loop diagrams and Stock and flow diagrams.
+System dynamics is a method devoted to the study of systems and is thus a tool within the Systems Thinking tool kit.
+It uses simple graphical notations to model systems: Causal Loop Diagrams

 Read more about: